TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management.informationdisclosure/asms-informationdisclosurecustomerrca-not-tenantimpacted.md

 ## We detected that information was not exposed

-Microsoft was notified of and mitigated an issue that was the result of a misconfigured network security group’s security rules which enabled the customer support database to be accessible to the internet.<br>
+Microsoft was notified of and mitigated an issue that was the result of a misconfigured network security group’s security rules which enabled an internal database used for support case analytics to be accessible to the internet.<br>

+Our analysis of the support information indicates that specific personal or organizational identifiable information related to your support case was potentially visible.<br>

 <!--issueDescription-->
 Our internal scans have not identified that your support case data associated with your tenant or subscription was within the potentially exposed support information.<br>